25 Creative Hobbies to Try When You Feel Overwhelmed

 9. Watercolor Painting

-Research published in Frontiers in Psychology found that fluid art media, such as watercolor, can slow breathing and activate the parasympathetic nervous system.
+Research found that fluid art media like watercolor can slow breathing and activate your parasympathetic nervous system.
 Your rest-and-digest response.
 The one that actually lets you rest.

 10. Scrapbooking